NakhlehLab/Phylovar/README.md

      python local_index_recovery.py
      ```
 2. ### Running Phylovar on TNBC data
-   After the files described in [Filtering the non-informative sites](https://github.com/NakhlehLab/Phylovar/blob/main/README.md#filtering-the-non-informative-sites)
+   After creating the files described in [Filtering the non-informative sites](https://github.com/NakhlehLab/Phylovar/blob/main/README.md#filtering-the-non-informative-sites), we have all the inputs ready for Phylovar.
 ## Contact
 If you have any questions, please contact edrisi@rice.edu or edrisi.rice@gmail.com